kctechgroup/kctechgroup.github.io/README.md

 ## Environment Setup

+Initially, this guide will focus on getting the website up and running on macOS; in the future I'll expand the guide with information on Windows and Linux platforms.

 In order to build the Blog, you must first get your Node.js environment setup.
 We'll do this locally, specific for this project.
 First, start with cloning the repository:

 ```bash